ardaarslan4/ardaarslan4/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on Ford Motor Company.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Apps with Patika.dev & Ford Otosan Software Academy Program
-- 👯 I’m looking to collaborate on ...
+- 💬 Ask me about electrical vehicles, electrification, project management
-- 🤔 I’m looking for help with ...
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/aarsla20/">LinkedIn</a>
-- 💬 Ask me about ...
+<a href="ardaarslan4@gmailçcom/">Gmail</a>: ardaarslan4@gmail.com

-- 📫 How to reach me: ...
+Robotics & AI are my field of interest.

-- 😄 Pronouns: ...
+Let's gather the infos and reach the best version of us.

-- ⚡ Fun fact: ...
+Languages: Python, C++

 -->